Alberico da Barbiano

 Alberico da Barbiano (c.
-1344 – 1409) was a condottieri.
+1344 – 1409) was an Italian condottiere.
 His master in military matters was the English mercenary John Hawkwood, known in Italy as Giovanni Acuto.
 Alberico's compagnia fought under the banner of Saint George, as the compagnia San Giorgio.

 Biography

 Italy looked on with disdain at those wandering hordes of mercenaries—disheveled, savage, driven by nothing but greed, and accustomed to every kind of audacity. [...]
 It awaited a genius who would show those disordered troops where glory resides, and where disgrace; who would lead them into open fields, form them into proper military order, and drive them forward—firm, compact, and better trained—to change the fate of cities and scatter foreign infantry and cavalry in chaotic retreat.
 That long-awaited genius came to Italy: he was Alberico da Barbiano.

 — Ariodante Fabretti, Biografie dei capitani venturieri dell'Umbria, vol. 1, Montepulciano, 1842, p.
 109.

 Born in Barbiano di Cotignola, a commune of what is now eastern Emilia-Romagna, Alberico was the son of Aldisio.
 The family were nobles of Romagna of long-standing, claiming descent from Carolingian times.
 They were hereditary lords of Barbiano, Cunio, and Lugo di Romagna and claimed as kin the lords of Ravenna, Forlì and Carrara.
 He married Beatrice da Polenta of Ravenna, and they had two sons, Manfredo and Ludovico.

 Alberico gained his first military experience in the compagnia of the English captain John Hawkwood, taking part in the famous slaughter at Faenza and the "Cesena Bloodbath" in the 1370s.
 Allegedly touched by these excesses, Alberico left the foreign compagnia, deciding to form a military corps constituted only by Italian mercenaries.

 Barbiano's Compagnia di San Giorgio ("St. George Company") renovated the military style of the mercenary companies of the period, with sharply improved cavalry armour and tactics, and with strong attention paid to the training aspect.
 Famous condottieri like Facino Cane, Jacopo dal Verme, Braccio da Montone and Muzio Attendolo began their military career in the St. George Company.
 Starting with 200 men, Alberico could soon boast 4,000 soldiers under his command, prompting a quick decline of the foreign companies that had dominated the Italian grounds till that moment.

 The first condotta ("contract") for Alberico's force was in 1378, at the service of Barnabò Visconti of Milan, against the Scaliger and the Carraresi.
 The following year Alberico was called by Pope Urban VI to fight against Antipope Clement VII, the slaughterer at Cesena.
 The latter's infamous Breton troops were crushed in the neighbourhood of Rome on 29 June 1379, after five hours of battles.